RelationRx/pyrelational/docs/source/notes/installation.rst

 Installation from Source
 ------------------------

-Alternatively, you can install pyrelational directly from source:
+Alternatively, you can install PyRelationAL directly from source:

 1. install the relevant packages